stsquad/cv/README.md

 ## Summary

-I am a software engineer with 18 years experience in industry, mostly at Lead or Senior engineer level.
+I am a software engineer with 18 years experience in industry, mostly at Lead or Senior engineer level, both with and without Line Management responsibilities.
-From time to time I've also held Line Management responsibility.
 I'm well versed in the breadth of FLOSS technologies often associated with the GNU/Linux platform.
 I am comfortable working with both web and GUI applications development.
 My core competencies are in embedded system and kernel engineering.